 Further information is available on the Study Assist website.

-- the USC courses for which you have received Commonwealth assistance
+- the UniSC courses for which you have received Commonwealth assistance

 - the student contribution amounts you have been charged for courses you were enrolled in at the Census date